jsperger/MTurkForResearchers/MTurk Training Presentation.md

 * The average worker on Mechanical Turk probably reads more slowly than you do
 * Keep in mind that you've seen your study materials before.
 Even if you try to read carefully you'll probably still end up skimming if you try to estimate the completion time for your own study
+* Try asking a friend or someone in your lab group to give you a time estimate (This is also a good way to get feedback in general)

 For short studies try to avoid giving a range of times.
 A "1-3 Minute Study" which pays fifteen cents could correspond to hourly wages of $9.00/hr, $4.50/hr, or $3.00/hr.